Summary

 It's the best option for elastic workloads.

-The provider takes care of the license.
+The provider handles the license.

 Drawbacks: